Overview

 Representative Matters

-Ms. Jalkut represented a Chinese vitamin manufacturer in the early stages of the landmark In re Vitamin C Antitrust Litigation, a high-profile case addressing complex issues at the intersection of international comity, antitrust law, and foreign sovereign compulsion.
-The representation involved novel questions about how U.S. courts interpret and defer to representations of foreign law by sovereign governments.
-(Prior to joining Robins Kaplan)
+Prior to joining Robins Kaplan, Ms. Jalkut represented a Chinese vitamin manufacturer in the early stages of the landmark In re Vitamin C Antitrust Litigation, a high-profile case involving complex questions at the intersection of international comity, antitrust enforcement, and foreign sovereign compulsion.
+Her work addressed novel issues regarding how U.S. courts interpret and defer to representations of foreign law by sovereign governments.

 News & Insights